Increasing Information Extraction in Low-Signal Regimes via Multiple Instance Learning: Detailed report on experimental results and procedures

 \subsection{Binary classifiers}

-We wanted to analyze two aspects of binary classifiers: whether our theoretical predictions (Sec. \ref{Theory_SNR}) hold, and whether the performance would degrade if there was high amounts of background noise.

-Since it can be extremely hard to differentiate some types of events from the others in high-energy physics, it is quite unlikely that we could create bags containing pure signal.
-Therefore we also need to understand if, when, and how the ML model performance degrades.
+As explained in Section \ref{Results_Binary}, we trained five MLP models at each bag size and background contamination level to study robustness and analyze variations in performance in different training runs.
+In high-energy physics, creating pure signal samples is often infeasible due to irreducible background processes.
+Therefore we need to understand if, when, and how the ML model performance degrades.
 Although a comprehensive study of background effects is beyond the scope of this work, we performed a targeted study to test the classifier's robustness to noise and determine if it could behave as an ideal discriminator.

-The experiment design is simple: Since only the signal events can give discriminative information, we will hold the number of signal events in the bag constant but vary the total number of events in the bag.
-Therefore the total number of events in the bag is \(N_B= N_{\text{signal}} + c_{\text{bkgrd}} \cdot N_{\text{signal}}\), where \(N_{\text{signal}}\) is the number of signal events and the \(c_{\text{bkgrd}}\) is the background contamination percentage.
-For each bag size and background contamination level, we have trained 5 ML models in the same setting, but with different initialization seed values.

-For all the implementations in this research (i.e., the PNNs, binary and multi-class classifiers), the data augmentation method "dynamic bags" (See Appendix \ref{A_Imp_Training_Data_Handling}) did not have any meaningful effect on performance.
-We attribute this to having enough amounts of data, and the measures taken against overfitting in the training setup.

-We did the analysis on both the \(c_{HW}=0.1\) and \(c_{HW}=0.2\), which the results of the former are showcased in Section \ref{Results_Binary}.
-For reference, for \(c_{HW} = 0.2\) value, XGBoost can only reach the ROC-AUC value of \(\approx 0.517\) on pure signal classification.
-This improved signal separability was sufficient for the set-level classifier to exhibit near-ideal behavior, with its discriminative power remaining nearly constant as we scaled the background contamination levels.

-Only a minor anomaly was observed in the high-contamination scenario (Figure \ref{fig_subfig_chw02_bckg08}): At very large bag sizes and very high background contamination levels, one of the five training runs resulted in a sub-optimal model.
-We attribute this to be caused by the model being stuck at a local minimum in the loss landscape, as other runs with identical configurations achieved the expected performance.
+As demonstrated by \citet{nachman_learning_2021}, artificial bag-level predictions can be obtained from single-instance predictors by composing per-event likelihood contributions.
+Since events are i.i.d., the joint probability of a set of events \(\{\mathbf{x_i}\}_{i=1}^N\) under a model parameterized by \(\theta\) is the product of individual event probabilities:

+This likelihood-based approach can be implemented in a numerically stable manner by summing the per-event logits and mapping the result to a score with the sigmoid function.

+Figures \ref{fig:MIL_vs_MLP_big_version} and \ref{fig:MIL_vs_XGBoost} compare single-instance MLP and XGBoost baselines against multiple-instance MLP models.
+MIL's resilience to performance degradation at low SNR levels provides a strong evidence for the theoretical predictions stated in Section \ref{Sec_Theory}.

 \paragraph{On the traditional histogram-based analysis} In the standard high-energy physics analysis paradigm, the nominal output of a classifier is not directly interpreted as a true event probability.
 Therefore the ML models are often employed as a dimensionality reduction tool.
 Its function is to map the high-dimensional feature vector of an event to a single discriminant value.
 The histogram of this classifier output value is then taken for both signal (BSM) and background (SM) simulations to create shape templates.
 The final physics measurement is extracted via a binned maximum likelihood fit that compares these templates to the distribution observed in the data.